phax/peppol-reporting/README.md

 Note: all v1.x releases used the group ID `com.helger` only.

 # News and Noteworthy

+v4.2.0 - work in progress
+* (SQL) Added support for IBM DB2 as a database backend.
+See [#21](https://github.com/phax/peppol-reporting/pull/21) - thx @dmaus2018
+* (SQL) Added support for Oracle as a database backend
+* (SQL) All database-specific Flyway modules are now `optional` dependencies, so consumers only pull in the one matching their database engine

 v4.1.5 - 2026-07-05
 * Not counting MLS messages for EUSR (only for TSR)